-On this page you will find guidance on choosing storage for your research data, Using the X: and H: drives, remote access to the University managed servers, securing your research data, choosing where to preserve your data at the end of your project, and links to Computing Service guidance on data storage.
+On this page you will find guidance on choosing storage for your research data, Using the X: and H: drives, remote access to the University managed servers, securing your research data, choosing where to preserve your data at the end of your project, and links to the Digital, Data and Technology Group information on data storage.

 Your research data are valuable assets to you, and potentially to the wider research community, and you have probably invested considerable time, effort and money in creating them.

 To protect your data you need to consider how they are stored, backed-up and secured whilst still working on them.
 You should consider the following:

 The University currently does not recommend storing research data in the cloud and provides guidance on whether you should store your data in the cloud but personal data must not be stored in the cloud.

 Managed research storage is provided by the Digital, Data and Technology Group for academic staff and postgraduate students.
 100GB is available at no charge for every permanent member of academic staff.
 This can be expanded to up to 1TB if required.
 An additional 1TB is available for second and subsequent funded projects.
 Please note that the policy on how this storage is allocated is reviewed periodically, so always check the latest guidance (PDF) on the allocation and deallocation of storage to see if you are eligible.

 Principal Investigators and doctoral student supervisors can request data storage via the Digital, Data and Technology Group help page.
 Larger requirements for storage (above 1TB) must be costed into research grant budgets and should be discussed with the Research & Innovation Service Pre-Award team at the earliest opportunity.